SUDIPKANDEL10/clientApp/README.md

 Add a new Razor view named Index.cshtml in the Views/Home folder.
 Create a form for user input.
 Create Clients List View:
-Add a new Razor view named List.cshtml in the Views/Home folder.
+Add a new Razor view named ClientList.cshtml in the Views/Home folder.
 Display the list of clients from the CSV file.
-Create Client Detail View:
-Add a new Razor view named Detail.cshtml in the Views/Home folder.
-Display detailed information for a selected client.

 Step 4: Create Controllers
 Create HomeController:
-Add actions for Index, List, and Detail.
+Add actions for Index, List.
 Handle form submission and CSV file operations.

 Step 5: Add Client-Side Validation
-Use JavaScript for Validation:
+Use jQuery for Validation:
 Add validation scripts in the Index.cshtml view to validate inputs.

 Step 6: Add Server-Side Validation